 I am a writer, photographer and passionate urbanist based in Canberra, ACT.

-This used to be my photography site (and you can still find remnants of this), now the focus of this blog is that of moving toward a future that is able to be supported by the planet we live on.
+This used to be my photography site (and you can still find remnants of this), now the focus of this blog is that of exploring ways we can move toward a future that is able to be supported by the planet we live on.
 This is not a hippie manifesto nor an apocalyptic forecast but is actually integral to living satisfying and rich lives – and not just in the economic sense.

 Having (almost) completed studies in Sustainable Development and Community Development I like to look beyond the obvious to find the trends and systemic influences in the way we live.

 This is important as, currently, the Western world finds itself doing the same things over and over and somehow expecting different results, perhaps hoping that intention alone will fix the problems of several decades.